The declaration of war in September 1939 did not result in the same wave of patriotic euphoria of 1914. But nor did it take anyone by surprise.

-The domestic side of College life was more seriously affected than in the previous conflict, for strict rationing of food and fuel, amongst other things, was brought in almost immediately.
-An endless stream of Ministry of Food directives were issued to Cambridge colleges during the war, minutely controlling the quantity and constituents of meals, and allotting designated suppliers, some of whom were more reliable than others.
-The quality of the wartime food served at Emmanuel suffered as much from the departure of its skilled cooks as from the rationing, and there were many complaints about the food, one student describing a particularly awful dinner as ‘one of the foulest meals within human history’.
-The daily wartime College menu books abound with unappetising items such as kidney omelette, calf’s head vinaigrette, egg cutlets, tapioca pudding and marrow jam tart.
-Despite this, some students took more than their fair share of food, as illustrated below.
-In an attempt to improve the quality and reduce the cost of meals, the College decided to cultivate vegetables.
-Initially this enterprise was confined to existing flower beds, but in October 1940 the decision was taken to dig up a large part of the Paddock and divide it into neat vegetable plots.
-These were maintained until 1949, as rationing continued after the war.
-Because of the shortage of domestic labour, the College often asked students to help out in the gardens and in the kitchens, paying in both cases a small wage.
+Due to the strict rationing of food & fuel, the domestic side of College life was markedly affected.
+An endless stream of Ministry of Food directives were issued to Cambridge colleges.
+These minutely controlled quantity & ingredients, and employed specific suppliers.
+The quality of food served at Emmanuel suffered significantly, due to both rationing and the departure of its skilled cooks.
+Therefore there were many complaints about the food!
+One student describing a especially awful dinner as ‘one of the foulest meals within human history’.
+The wartime menus are filled with off–putting items such as kidney omelette, calf’s head vinaigrette, egg cutlets & marrow jam tart.
+In an attempt to improve the quality of meals, the College cultivated its own vegetables.
+Initially confined to existing flower beds, in October 1940 this was expanded to neat vegetable plots across the Paddock.
+Students were employed in both the kitchens & gardens, and maintained the vegetables until 1949, as rationing continued after the war.

-The composition of Emmanuel’s Fellowship was of course affected by the war.
-All the younger Fellows, and several of the older ones, left to take up war work of one sort or another, and the remaining Fellows also took on war-related duties in addition to their normal work.
-As a consequence retired Emmanuel Fellows living in Cambridge were asked to take over some of the teaching burden and they soon found themselves with heavier tutorial loads than at any time in their careers.
-The teaching staff was also augmented by visiting lecturers, including Luis Cernuda, who would become one of Spain’s most acclaimed poets; his poem El Arbor was inspired by Emmanuel’s celebrated Oriental plane tree.
-Another visiting academic was Professor Frank Dobie of the University of Texas, who greatly enjoyed his time at Emmanuel despite the wartime privations, and later published an entertaining account of his sojourn in Cambridge.
-Rarely seen without his beloved Stetson, he was a noted raconteur and a popular addition to Emmanuel’s society.
+Emmanuel’s Fellowship was, of course, affected by the war.
+A large proportion of young & older younger Fellows left to take up war work.
+The remaining Fellows also took on war-related duties as well as their normal teaching.
+Retired Emmanuel Fellows living in Cambridge were asked to take over some of the teaching, as were the visiting lecturers.
+One such visitor was Luis Cernuda, who would become one of Spain’s most acclaimed poets.
+His poem El Arbol was inspired by our celebrated Oriental Plane tree.
+Another visiting academic was Professor Frank Dobie of the University of Texas.
+He greatly enjoyed his time at Emmanuel, despite the War.
+Prof. Dobbie later published an entertaining account of his life in Cambridge.
+Rarely seen without his beloved Stetson, he was a noted storyteller, and a popular addition to the College community.